dwgoon/sfa/README.md

 Signal Flow Analysis (SFA)
 ==========================

-A simulation framework for
+A simulation framework to analyze signal flows in complex networks.

 ## Features ##
-* Analysis with multiple algorithms to process multiple data
+* Analysis with multiple algorithms to process multiple data (M:N).

 ## Python version ##
 * Both Python 2 and 3 are supported.